Cloud Physics - Current Research and Other Activities

-Our group recently participated in the IDEAS 4 (Instrument Development and Education in Airborne Science 4) field project, held at the Research Aviation Facility of the National Center for Atmospheric Research in October and November 2011.
+Our group recently participated in three IDEAS (Instrument Development and Education in Airborne Science) field projects, held at the Research Aviation Facility of the National Center for Atmospheric Research in Fall 2011 and Fall 2013, and in Laramie, Wyoming in Fall 2012.
 HOLODEC, shown below on the wing pod of the NCAR C130 (top instrument), made extensive measurements of liquid and mixed phase clouds.
 A reconstructed image of an ice crystal sampled by HOLODEC is also shown (approximately 100 micrometers in width).

 Our group has developed a "turbulent cloud in a box" to study the interactions between particles and turbulent flows (shown below).
 The chamber is a cube with "woofers" on each corner, and with this setup we can control the rate at which kinetic energy is dissipated by turbulence.
 We also simultaneously control the particle size distribution.
 Particle spatial distributions are measured via digital in-line holography.